agm-dev/stream-live-alerts/README.md

 ### Twitch client ID

 You need to go to [Twitch developers portal](https://dev.twitch.tv/), then login and go to your dashboard.
-Create a new app and get your client ID.
+Create a new app and get your client ID and secret.

 ### Telegram Bot Token